Yukiooooo/PHYS-5391/assignment-5/README.md

 $ ./msm.py -h

-First, use the above command to check what arguments/options are needed: imffolder ==> ./imf_data; output_file ==> you can give any name you want; -D ==> here we use 2.69 hr; -N here we use 366, which is the days in a year (you can set -D as 1 for testing)
+First, use the above command to check what arguments/options are needed: imffolder ==> ./imf_data; output_file ==> you can give any name you want; -D ==> here we use 2.69 hr; -N here we use 366, which is the days in a year (you can set -D as 1 for testing); use the following completed command to examine substorms in 2003:

 $ ./msm.py ./imf_data/ output_file.txt -D 2.69 -N 366